Desert wonders: the best luxury hotels in Dubai

 Billed as the world’s first six star hotel, Burj Al Arab put Dubai on the map as a destination to watch.
 When it opened in 1999, it was unlike any at the time, a work of architectural genius with a distinctive silhouette and a suite of glamorous rooms to match.

-Its shine has not diminished either, with the 202 over-the-top guest rooms and eight sumptuous bar and restaurant options – including the glittering new Gilt cocktail bar and signature seafood restaurant Al Mahara – still luring well-heeled visitors in droves.
+Its shine has not diminished either, with the 202 over-the-top guest rooms and eight sumptuous bar and restaurant options – including glittering Gilt cocktail bar and signature seafood restaurant Al Mahara – still luring well-heeled visitors in droves.

 When you’re not treating your tastebuds or lounging poolside overlooking the Persian Gulf at the pool terrace, you can kick your experience into high gear, getting behind the wheel of the hotel’s rental fleet of Aston Martin, Lamborghini or Ferrari supercars.